(4 Minute Read)

 With a battery, you can:

-- Charge it during low‑cost daytime hours
+- Charge during low‑cost daytime hours

-- Reduce reliance on high‑priced grid power
+- Rely less on high‑priced grid power

 EV and Electrified Homeowners